 8.1.4 Ensure that the test chimney is vertical (see Fig. 1).
 Mount a specimen vertically in the centre of the chimney so that the top of the specimen is at least 100 mm below the open top of the chimney and the lowest exposed part of the specimen is at least 100 mm above the top the gas distribution device at the base of the chimney (see Fig. 1 or Fig. 2 as appropriate).

-8.1.5 Set the gas mixing and flow controls so that an oxygen/nitrogen mixture containing the desired concentration of oxygen is flowing through the chimney at a rate of 40 ± 10 mm/s.
-Allow the gas to flow for at least 30 seconds to purge the system prior to ignition, of each specimen, and maintain the flow without change during ignition and combustion of each specimen.
+8.1.5 Set the gas mixing and flow controls so that an oxygen/nitrogen mixture containing the desired concentration of oxygen is flowing through the chimney at a rate of 40 mm/s ± 10 mm/s.
+Allow the gas to flow for at least 30 s to purge the system prior to ignition, of each specimen, and maintain the flow without change during ignition and combustion of each specimen.
 Ignite the test specimen as described in 8.2.

 8.1.6 Record the oxygen concentration used as the volume percent calculated according to the equations given in Annex C.